Skip to main content

 Difficulty in Reselling Salvage Titled Cars

-Salvage vehicles are difficult to resell.
-Dealerships often refuse to accept salvage titled cars, even as a trade-in, meaning resale is a hassle.
-Since the car does not have much resale value, insurance companies may be unwilling to pay out very much if an accident results in new damages.
+Salvage vehicles are difficult to resell, especially to out-of-state buyers.
+Dealerships often refuse to accept salvage-titled cars, even as a trade-in, making resale a hassle.
+Since the vehicle does not have much resale valueinsurance companies may be unwilling to pay out much if an accident results in new damages.

 Difficulty in Obtaining Insurance Coverage

 If you have a car with a rebuilt title, you may have trouble finding a car insurance company that will provide full coverage for your formerly damaged vehicle.
-But several auto insurance providers offer at least liability insurance for these car buyers.
+This means you may only be able to buy liability insurance for your car.
+While this will cover any personal injuries that result from an accident, it will not cover repairs to your car or SUV.

 Was this helpful?